IT Careers

 Virtualization Software

-But a systems administrator who understands VMware’s offerings, how VMware accomplishes virtualization, and the costs and benefits of using it can provide a lot of value to their company as a senior systems administrator.
-That value is often rewarded with a better salary offer as they lead teams in implementing virtualization solutions and troubleshooting.
+However, a systems administrator who understands VMware’s offerings, how VMware accomplishes virtualization, and the costs and benefits of using it can provide a lot of value to their company as a senior systems administrator.
+That value is often rewarded with a better salary as they lead teams in implementing virtualization solutions and troubleshooting.

 8 Certifications a Senior Systems Administrator Should Consider